Botcopy/docs/docs/livechat/handover.md

-# Human Handover
+# Live Chat

-Human Handover uses Botcopy's open endpoints to pause requests to Dialogflow and send them to a third party API of your choice.
+Botcopy provides an endpoint to pause requests to Dialogflow and send user messages to a third party API of your choice.
 This allows you to connect your bot to a live chat tool like Genesys, Service Now, HP SM, etc.

 The conversation's message history can also be transmitted, enabling your live chat team to resume the conversation with added context.

 ## Scope of Work

-Botcopy provides an open endpoint for you to connect an ITSM Tool.
+Botcopy provides this open endpoint for you to connect an ITSM Tool.
 It is your responsibility to create the proxy between the ITSM tool and Botcopy's endpoint: `https://api.botcopy.com/webhooks/handover/push`

 Here are the steps that proxy should follow:

-1. Botcopy detects a trigger context (Dialogflow ES) or a session parameter (Dialogflow CX) configured on the Portal's Connect page for each bot
+1. Botcopy detects a trigger context (Dialogflow ES) or a session parameter (Dialogflow CX) configured on the <a href="https://portal.botcopy.com" target="_blank">Portal's</a> Integrations page for each bot

 2. Botcopy calls your Live Chat Endpoint Webhook and uses the response to either pause the bot or continue the conversation.

    a.
 If your webhook returns `{ paused: true, minutesPaused: 10 }`, the bot is paused and any subsequent messages from the end-user will not be forwarded to Dialogflow and will trigger a call to your Live Chat Endpoint Webhook URL